cimentadaj/ml_socsci/03_trees.md

 `scie_score` and `read_score` seem to be the most relevant variables.
 But not only are they the most relevant ones, they are disproportionately the strongest: they both are **seven times** more important than the next most strongest variable.

 When there are **only** a few very strong predictors (let's say, two), then you might have a lot of trees which don't offer a lot of good predictions.
 In the model we ran above, the total number of variables used at each split was 22 meaning that if `scie_score` and `read_score` are the only important variables that predict `math_score`, they might be excluded from a lot of the splits.
-This means that out of the `500` default trees that are repated, you might get trees which are not better at predicting `math_score` than random luck.
+This means that out of the `500` default trees that are repeated, you might get trees which are not better at predicting `math_score` than random luck.

 Based on this intuition, if we increase the number of variables used at each split, we should see an increase in predictive error.
 Why?
 Because it means the `scie_score` and `read_score` will have greater probability of being included at each split.
 Let's try something close to $1/3$ of the number of variables (this is `150` variables):